Brussels to Poland: protect human lives, allow EU guards to Belarus border | Law-Order

 Brussels to Poland: protect human lives, allow EU guards to Belarus border

+Poland's Interior Minister Mariusz Kaminski said Johansson was not in touch.
+The ministry did not respond to a Reuters request for comment.
+The Polish and Lithuanian interior ministries agreed separately on Friday to push for EU financing for a border fence between their countries and Belarus.

-The issue has exacerbated strains between Poland and the EU over migration.
-Poland's ruling Law and Justice (PiS) party has resisted EU pressure to take in some of the mostly Muslim migrants trying to enter Europe, seeing them as a threat to national security and its Christian culture and identity.
+Poland's handling of the border situation has further strained relations with the EU over migration.
+The ruling Law and Justice (PiS) party has resisted EU pressure to take in some of the mostly Muslim migrants trying to enter Europe, seeing them as a threat to national security and to Poland's Christian culture and identity.

-The Commission and rights groups fear that Poland is forcing migrants at the border back into Belarus in a violation of their right to claim asylum.
-U.N. human rights chief Michele Bachelet called on Belarus' neighbors on Friday to protect asylum seekers following the deaths on the Polish border.
+The Commission and rights groups fear that Poland is forcing migrants at the border back into Belarus, violating their right to seek asylum and putting them at greater risk.
+U.N. human rights chief Michele Bachelet called on Belarus' neighbours on Friday to protect asylum seekers following the deaths on the Polish border.
+(Additional reporting by Sabine Siebold and Andrius Sytas, Writing by Gabriela Baczynska, Editing by Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)